CloudNationHQ/terraform-azure-sa/README.md

 - facilitates cors to securely control access to assets across different domains.
 - supports optional active directory authentication for enhanced security in azure file shares.
 - integrates seamlessly with private endpoint capabilities for direct and secure connectivity.
+- support for ADLS Gen 2 file systems and file system paths

 ## Requirements